Prevailing Wage and Davis-Bacon Compliance in Utah

 How are prevailing wage rates determined for public works projects in Utah?

-Prevailing wage rates for federally funded projects are determined by the U.S. Department of Labor through local wage surveys.
+Prevailing wage rates for federally funded projects are determined by the U.S. Department of Labor through county-level wage surveys and published on SAM.gov by construction type.
+Contractors apply the determination in effect ten days before bid opening.

 What are the penalties for non-compliance with prevailing wage laws in Utah?